vtex-apps/store-components/react/components/ProductSpecifications/README.md

   }
 ```

+For now this block does not have any required or optional blocks.

 ### Configuration

 Through the Storefront, you can change the `ProductSpecifications`'s behavior and interface.
-However, you also can make in your theme app, as Dreamstore does.
+However, you also can make in your theme app, as Store theme does.

 | Prop name | Type | Description | Default value |
 | --------- | ---- | ----------- | ------------- |